shadl7/BetterEndBackported/README.md

 [There is a script](https://github.com/MCTeamPotato/Tankoptimization/blob/main/Tankofpascript/ChorusFruitsFromEnderman.zs) I wrote that let Endermans drop Chorus Fruit so you won't go crazy about it.
 Use it with CraftTweaker pls.

 Another suggestion: use this mod with [this config file](https://github.com/MCTeamPotato/Tankoptimization/tree/main/Tankofpaconfig/betterendforge), it disables some ugly/incompatible/unreasonable settings.

-Q: Why Optimization tag?

-A: Cuz this mod does increase your FPS (lol).